Championship Auto Racing Teams: Foundation

+Golden bar indicates which body sanctioned the Indy 500 each year.
+White text indicates name of racing series (when applicable).

 CART PPG Indy Car World Series (1982–1991)

 In order, Rick Mears, Mario Andretti, and Bobby Rahal at Laguna Seca, 1991.

 By 1982, the CART PPG Indy Car World Series was generally recognized as the American national championship in open wheel racing.
 In 1983, USAC agreed to allow CART to add the Indy 500 to its schedule and have drivers be awarded points in the CART championship while retaining their authority to sanction the 500.
 Beginning with a schedule mainly based on oval speedways like its USAC predecessor, the series began to replace the declining Can-Am series in prominent North American road racing circuits such as Road America, Mid-Ohio, and Laguna Seca.
 Many racing stars, including Mario Andretti, Bobby Rahal, and Danny Sullivan found success in CART, which by the mid-1980s expanded by sanctioning street races, taking over the Detroit Grand Prix and the Grand Prix of Long Beach from Formula One, and expanding to Toronto and Cleveland.
 CART founded the first full-time driver safety team that traveled with the series, instead of depending on local staff provided by promoters.

 For the first time, open-wheel racing outside of Indianapolis had developed a stable schedule, enabling more generous sponsorship and television opportunities for team owners.
 Despite the corresponding increases in attendance, TV revenue, and purses, CART's egalitarian governing structure created its own headaches.
 CART owners were incredibly diverse: For example, owners such as Carl Haas and Roger Penske owned speedways and had generous contracts with tire, chassis, and engine manufactures, while other teams simply purchased older cars and ran the races they could afford to attend.
 The diversity of interests led to annual disputes and accusations of real and apparent conflicts of interest with regard to rules, sponsorship, driver safety, track selection, and other matters.

 In 1988, CART joined ACCUS, allowing foreign drivers to compete without risking their FIA Super Licences.
 This, combined with former F1 champion Emerson Fittipaldi's series title in 1989, attracted drivers from South America and Europe to join what had previously been a mostly American dominated series.
 A growing contingent of international drivers helped make the series a valuable television property for growing sports cable networks worldwide.
 CART would host its first race outside North America, in Surfers Paradise, Australia, in 1991.